Forster Ajago

-Forster Ajago (born 16 August 2001) is a Ghanaian footballer who plays as a striker for Lexington SC on loan from Real Salt Lake.
+Forster Ajago (born 16 August 2001) is a Ghanaian footballer who plays as a striker for Sacramento Republic.

 Biography

 Ajago was a Ghana youth international.
 He is the son of Cletus Danghe Ajago and Anita Ajago.
 Ajago attended Duke University in the United States.
 He previously attended St. Augustine's College in Ghana.
 Ajago started his career with American side Nashville SC.
 In 2024, he was sent on loan to American side Huntsville City FC.
 He was released by Nashville following their 2024 season.
 He was subsequently selected by Real Salt Lake in the MLS Re-Entry Draft.
 On 25 April 2025, Ajago was loaned to USL Championship side Lexington SC for the remainder of the season.

+On 9 December 2025, Ajago signed for fellow USL Championship side Sacramento Republic.

 Personal life

 Ajago was born in 2001 in Ghana.
 He is a native of Navrongo, Ghana.